-With the amount of wrestling on offer to us each week, you really need to do something as a company to stand out.
+So what are my final thoughts on this week’s NXT Review?
+Well, with the amount of wrestling on offer to us each week, you need to do something as a company to stand out.

 If you follow the Indy Scene, then you’ll know that there are a lot of promotions that push the envelope as much as they can, but if you’re only a follower of WWE, and specifically the SmackDown and RAW brands, then you’d be forgiven for thinking that mediocrity is the accepted norm.

 It’s not, and NXT proves that time and again.